NicoVirgo1990/secure_server/README.md

-Server Configuration Script
+Server Setup Script

-Welcome to the Server Configuration Script!
-This script streamlines the initial setup of a Debian/Ubuntu server, covering essential tasks like password management, user creation, SSH configuration, and the installation of WireGuard VPN.
-🛠️ Features

-    Change Root Password: Secure your server by updating the root password.
+This script makes it easy to set up your Debian/Ubuntu server.
+It does the following:

+    Changes the root password
-    Create a New User: Easily create a new user and set their password.
+    Creates a new user and sets their password Configures SSH to block root access
-    Configure SSH Access: Prevent direct root access via SSH for enhanced security.
-    Install WireGuard: Set up WireGuard for a secure VPN connection.
+    Installs WireGuard VPN

-🚀 Getting Started
+How to Use
 1. Clone the Repository

-If you haven’t already cloned the repository, use the following command:
+If you haven’t cloned the repository yet, do so with:

 bash